How drinking more water may help you lose weight

 “Water plays a major role in keeping the blood flowing effectively,” says Huggins.
 “When you’re dehydrated, the plasma/blood cell ratio changes in a way that makes the blood thicker and more viscous.
 This makes it tougher for blood to flow where it needs to flow, increasing the stress placed on the heart.”

-What’s more, when your body’s cells don’t have enough water, your brain pumps out a chemical that constricts the blood vessels, which can lead to hypertension or high blood pressure and increase your risk of stroke and heart disease.
+What’s more, when your body’s cells don’t have enough water, your brain pumps out a chemical that constricts the blood vessels.
+Research shows this can lead to hypertension or high blood pressure and can increase your risk of stroke and heart disease.
 Staying hydrated prevents your blood vessels from constricting so blood can flow normally.

 3. Water helps remove waste

-Drinking water keeps solid waste moving through your digestive tract, and helps it all come out more easily—meaning, you’re less likely to be constipated or experience pain from too-hard poops.
+Drinking water keeps solid waste moving through your digestive tract, and helps it all come out more easily — meaning, you may be less likely to be constipated or experience pain from too-hard poops.
 But staying hydrated does more than just soften things up, it also helps to restore electrolyte balance and ease bowel discomfort after a bout of too-loose stool or diarrhea.

 4. Water aids digestion